jennymalmoe/LazyVegan/README.md

 * [Git](https://git-scm.com/) - used for version control.
 * [JSHint](https://jshint.com/) - used to test JS code to ensure there were no errors.
 * [Unsplash](https://unsplash.com/) - Images used were obtained from Unsplash.
+* [PEP8](https://www.python.org/dev/peps/pep-0008/) - Used as style guide for Python code.
+* [PEP8online](http://pep8online.com/) - Used to check code for PEP8 requirements
 * [Pixelmator](https://www.pixelmator.com/mac/) - used to resize images.
 * [Postimages](https://postimages.org/) - used to create url for images.
 * [RandomKeygen](https://randomkeygen.com/) - used to generate secure password to Secret Key.